robertdejong1/YouTubeSonos/README.md

 Then you should configure the various settings in `src/main/resources/Settings.properties`:

-* **smapi_url**: the URL on which the SMAPI will be available.
+* **web_server_host**: the host on which the web server will be available.

-* **auth_receiver_host**: the host on which the YouTube OAuth receiver will be available
+* **web_server_port**: the port on which the web server will be available.

-* **auth_receiver_port**: the port on which the YouTube OAuth receiver will be available
+* **web_server_url**: the URL on which the web server will be accessible.
+An actual domain name is required, because Google doesn't allow an IP address to be used as a redirect URL for OAuth2 authentication.
+Make sure that this domain name points to your IP address.

-* **auth_receiver_url**: the URL on which the YouTube OAuth receiver will be available
+* **smapi_path**: the path on which the SMAPI will be available.

-* **auth_receiver_callback_path**: the path on which the YouTube OAuth receiver will be available.
-This and `auth_receiver_url` are used as redirect URL after the user completes OAuth2 authentication.
+* **auth_path**: the path on which the YouTube OAuth callbacks will be received.
+This and `web_server_url` are used as redirect URL after the user completes OAuth2 authentication.
 Make sure that this URL is listed as redirect URL in your project.
 Otherwise Google will return an error upon opening the authentication page.

 * **media_server_url**: the URL on which `youtube-dl.php` is available.
 Note that the user that runs this script (usually www-data) should have write permissions on a folder named `ytfiles` next to this script.
 Also, `youtube-dl` should be available.